Daw Khin Kyi Foundation

-Daw Khin Kyi Foundation (ဒေါ်ခင်ကြည်ဖောင်ဒေးရှင်း, abbreviated DKKF) is a national level Burmese charitable foundation.
+Daw Khin Kyi Foundation (ဒေါ်ခင်ကြည်ဖောင်ဒေးရှင်း, abbreviated DKKF) is a major Burmese charitable foundation.
 It was set up by Aung San Suu Kyi in 2012, and is named for her mother, Khin Kyi.
 It works to improve the education, health and welfare of the people of Myanmar.
-Htin Kyaw was a leader of the foundation before his election as President of Myanmar.
+Htin Kyaw worked as a senior executive for the foundation before his election as President of Myanmar in March 2016.

 Activities

 The foundation runs a Hospitality and Catering Training Academy in Kawhmu Township, in Yangon Region.
 Aung San Suu Kyi's friend Nasuo Miyashito donated 2 Hino cars.
 In 2013, the mobile library service started with that cars.
 The leader of the project is Dr. Thant Thaw Kaung, a member of the Foundation's executive committee.
 It gradually expanded to 17 vehicles, 346 sets of computers and accessories, and more than 110,000 books.

 On 23 August 2019, Daw Khin Kyi Foundation has been providing assistance for the flood-affected people from 450 houses in 5 villages of Dawphyar Village-tract of Kawkareik Township in Kayin State.

 In September 2019, Daw Khin Kyi foundation and the Information and Public Relations Department under Myanmar's Ministry of Information, signed a Memorandum of Understanding (MoU) on cooperation for community centers and libraries.

-In January 2020, the foundation builds 50 houses for Chin internally displaced people (IDPs) in Thantlang Township, Chin State.
+In January 2020, the foundation built 50 houses for Chin internally displaced persons (IDPs) in Thantlang Township, Chin State.

-In June 2020, Daw Khin Kyi Foundation have criticised for the land grant of over 23 acres by some MPs and member of the public.
+In June 2020, Daw Khin Kyi Foundation was criticised for the land grant of over 23 acres by some MPs and members of the public.

-On 15 January 2021, the foundation had donated more than 530 million kyats to the government for buying COVID-19 vaccinations.
+On 15 January 2021, the foundation donated more than 530 million kyats to the government for buying COVID-19 vaccinations.